thenickcox/avvo-implement-set/README.md

 ## Running the tests

-From the project root, simply run:
+From the project root, simply run `rake`.
+This will run both the specs and `rubocop`.

-`rspec`
+To just run the specs, run `rspec`.
+To just run Rubocop, run `rubocop`.